 Many patients who come to see me for physical complaints, like back and shoulder pain, painful urination, migraines, or asthma, also find improvement in their mental state as well.
 A few of Chinese medicine’s good “side effects” include better sleep, less anxiety and depression, and help in stress management.
 After their first treatment, most of my patients notice that they feel more relaxed and often ask me why.

-For example, a patient who was coming in for a skin condition also found that his long time anxiety disorder was greatly improved.
+For example, a patient who was coming in for a skin condition also found that his long time anxiety was improved by acupuncture.
 Another patient who was coming in for treatment of lower back pain also struggled with insomnia.
 After a few treatments, he began to sleep much better.
 As one patient who was coming for help with shoulder and back pain, put it, “I find that my body and spirit are in stronger alignment and that I have more energy and fewer general complaints.”

 Chinese medicine’s ability to improve overall health and improve quality of life for people is one of the most powerful and mysterious aspects of the treatment.
 So, how does it address the whole person, both the body and mind at the same time?
 To answer that question we must first understand Chinese medicine’s holistic view of the body.